Lost in Food

 • 4 eggs

-• 80 g lancashire cheese (or other crumbly cheese such as feta, wensleydale)
+• 80 g lancashire cheese (or other crumbly cheese such as feta, wensleydale, cheshire or white stilton)

 Instructions

-• Add the smoked paprika and cumin to the vegetables and continue to cook for a few minutes over a medium heat until the vegetables have become soft.
+• Add the smoked paprika, cumin and chilli flakes to the vegetables and continue to cook for a few minutes over a medium heat until the vegetables have become soft.

-• Add the tinned tomatoes along with the water, bayleaves, salt and sugar, lower the heat and simmer for 20 minutes.
-You want a thick consistency but do not dry out.
+• Add the tinned tomatoes along with the water, bay leaves, salt and black pepper.
+Lower the heat and simmer for 20 minutes.
+You want a thick consistency but don't make the sauce too dry.

-• Sprinkle over the crumbled cheese, some paprika flakes and fresh herbs.
+• To serve, sprinkle over the crumbled cheese and fresh herbs.
 Serve immediately.

 Nutrition Facts